raeedcho/temper/README.md

 The temper should be compatible with any case that works on the chocofi.
 The pictures above show a minimal case using only a laser-cut acrylic backplate (SVG design [here](case/temper-bottomplate.svg)), held on by M2 screws and brass standoffs.
 It's also possible to add an FR-4 switch plate (KiCAD design [here](case/top-plate)), which helps keep the switches stable in the hot-swap sockets.

+Other options:
-Another option is the [temper gasket case](https://github.com/calerouxz/TemperKB-case), designed specifically for the temper by [calerouxz](https://github.com/calerouxz).
+- The [temper gasket case](https://github.com/calerouxz/TemperKB-case), designed specifically for the temper by [calerouxz](https://github.com/calerouxz).
 The gasket case is more complex than the simple acrylic backplate and FR-4 switch plate, but has a more polished final look and feel.
+- This [custom temper case](https://github.com/AdrianBonpin/zmk-temper), designed by [AdrianBonpin](https://github.com/AdrianBonpin).
+This repository also contains another example firmware configuration, with support for [ZMK Studio](https://zmk.dev/docs/features/studio).

 ## Why "temper"?